Rachel Sizemore (Ngāi Tahu) is the Māori Postgraduate Support Adviser within the Graduate Research School supporting Māori Postgraduate students.

-If you are struggling and would like someone to talk ideas over with please feel to contact Pete:
+If you are struggling and would like someone to talk ideas over with, please feel to contact Rachel:

 The purpose of the Māori post graduate support programme is to encourage the development of excellent scholars, researchers and future leaders through various support mechanisms, including seminars, workshops and training.
 As part of this programme, there are regular writing days, retreats, hui and workshops.

 Hui are held throughout the year from noon to 2:00pm.
-Lunch is provided so it is important to register your attendance for catering purposes.
+Lunch is provided at in person events so it is important to register your attendance for catering purposes.
 If you have special dietary requirements it is important to let us know.

 Graduate Research School

-I.T.S run numerous courses on using the computer software that may be of use to your research including EndNote for bibliographies, Word for long documents and conference poster preparation.
-To find out more about courses that might help you, visit the I.T.S training page.
+ITS run numerous courses on using the computer software that may be of use to your research, including EndNote for bibliographies, Word for long documents and conference poster preparation.

 Visit the ITS training page for more about courses that might help you